dgcole/noctis-iv-lr/README.md

 ## Differences from Vanilla
 * SUPPORTS.NCT is loaded from the res/ folder instead of being appended to the binary.
 * Fixed a bug with triads dexter above 1000.

+## License
+Released under the terms of the [WTOF Public License](LICENSE.md) under Alex's conditions that the original gameplay be preserved.